Connect with others who understand.

 If you live with diabetes, your doctor may recommend a slightly different goal range.
 For example, older adults, people with other health conditions, or those who don’t notice symptoms of low blood sugar may be given higher targets.

 Also, keep in mind that lower isn’t always better.
 For people with diabetes, a blood sugar reading below 70 mg/dL on a fasting blood glucose test is considered hypoglycemia (low blood sugar).
-For someone without diabetes, that number may be normal.
+For someone without diabetes, that number is unusual, but doctors typically recommend evaluation if they have a fasting glucose of about 55 mg/dL or lower with symptoms.

 Why You May Have High Blood Sugar in the Morning

-So, why might you have high blood sugar levels in the morning if you have diabetes?
-It’s not like you just ate a meal full of carbs.
+So why might you have high blood sugar levels in the morning if you have diabetes?
+It’s not like you just ate a meal full of carbohydrates (carbs).
 There are a few possible reasons, including something called the dawn phenomenon.

 The Dawn Phenomenon